-Message from the Division Chief, Dr Kingman Strohl
+Message from the Division Chief, Rodney Folz, MD, PhD

-An outstanding group of faculty, appointed to the Case western Reserve University School of Medicine, cares for a full spectrum of patients with pulmonary disorders, and practices at UHCMC, Cleveland VAMC, as well as surrounding community sites.
-Our clinical activities center around our core services of Pulmonary Medicine, Critical Care, and Sleep Medicine.
+An outstanding group of faculty, appointed to the Case Western Reserve University School of Medicine, cares for a full spectrum of patients with pulmonary disorders, leading clinical activities centered around our core services of pulmonary medicine, critical care, and sleep medicine.
 Within these core areas, subspecialty centers of clinical excellence include lung cancer, interstitial fibrosis, lung transplantation, pulmonary vascular disease, tuberculosis, cystic fibrosis, interventional bronchoscopy, sleep, emphysema and pulmonary rehabilitation, and critical care.
 Through these programs we serve as the tertiary and quaternary care site for our hospital system and the Northeast Ohio region.
-These programs are led by nationally and internationally faculty who are authorities in their areas.
+These programs are led by nationally and internationally renowed faculty who are authorities in their areas.
 Through these programmatic centers of excellence and expert faculty, patients are offered the latest in diagnostic and therapeutic procedures.
 Our Medical Intensive Care Unit has over 1600 admissions a year and continues to grow.
-It is seen as a national leader in critical care, recognized with an AACN Beacon Award four years in a row, the only ICU in the nation to achieve such recognition.
+It is seen as a national leader in critical care, recognized with an AACN Beacon Award six years in a row, the only ICU in the nation to achieve such recognition.
 Hundreds of bronchoscopic procedures are performed annually using the latest technology including electromagnetic navigation and bronchoscopic ultrasound.
-Thousands of sleep studies are performed and read by an internationally known faculty pioneering new approaches to sleep medicine.
+Numerous sleep studies are performed and read by an internationally known faculty pioneering new approaches to sleep medicine.
 Our cystic fibrosis center has one of the largest adult populations in the country that we care for in collaboration with the Pediatric Pulmonary Division.
 Our lung cancer program is a leader in diagnostics and therapeutics through its multi-disciplinary program in the Ireland Cancer Center that brings together pulmonologists, medical oncologists, thoracic surgeons, radiation oncologists, chest radiologists, nuclear radiologists, and pathologists.

 The division’s academic mission includes efforts in research and education.
 Research is key to continuing to move our field forward.
 The division supports a broad-based research enterprise from clinical to translational to basic with a vigorous faculty research core representing epidemiology, physiology, neuroscience, cell and molecular biology.
 All faculty and fellows are involved in some aspect of research to advance our knowledge and help in patient care.
 We have active research programs in lung cancer, lung injury and repair, inflammation, control of ventilation, genetics of ventilation, epidemiology of pulmonary disorders, tuberculosis, and lung cellular and innate immunity.
-A clinical trials unit within the division supports our clinical trials with regulatory document preparation, submission, tracking and oversight, data collection and reporting, and data coordinators.
+A clinical trials unit within the division supports our efforts with regulatory document preparation, submission, tracking and oversight, data collection and reporting, and data coordinating.
 Divisional faculty have served on NIH Study Sections, American Lung Association grant review committees, foundation grant review committees, numerous editorial boards, and national and international meetings related to clinical care and clinical and basic science investigation.
-The Division enjoys extensive support from the NIH with numerous individual research grants, a cluster grant, and a training grant that supports graduate students and Ph.D. and M.D. postdoctoral fellows.
-All together the division has over 8 RO1s or the equivalent from NIH or the VA reach program, 4 mentored career development awards, and numerous foundation and industrial awards.
+The division enjoys extensive support from the NIH with numerous individual research grants, a cluster grant, and a training grant that supports graduate students as well as PhD and MD postdoctoral fellows.
+All together the division has over 8 RO1s or the equivalent from NIH or the VA reach program, four mentored career development awards, and numerous foundation and industrial awards.
 We are an ARDS network site as well as a site for the upcoming Long-term Oxygen Therapy Trial.

-Education of medical students, resident, fellows, and faculty is a primary goal of the division, with the aim of developing the next generation of leaders in the Pulmonary and Critical Care community.
+Education of medical students, residents, fellows, and faculty is a primary goal of the division, with the aim of developing the next generation of leaders in the pulmonary and critical care community.
 The clinical facilities of the hospital system, together with more than 7,000 square feet of research space with a great intellectual environment, provide an ideal setting to obtain training in the diagnosis and treatment of patients with lung disease and the basic mechanisms of lung physiology and biology.
-The Division has fellowship training programs in Pulmonary and Critical Care, and Sleep.
-The Pulmonary and Critical Care training program in a three year program leading to board eligibility in Pulmonary and Critical Care.
-This very competitive program is under the direction of Dr. Rana Hejal.
-The fellowship accepts 12 fellows for the three year program from outstanding residency programs such as University of Pennsylvania, University of Indiana, Saint Louis University, Loyola University and, of course, Case Western Reserve University.
-The fellowship program includes rotations at UHCMC as well as Cleveland VAMC.
+The division has fellowship training programs in pulmonary and critical care as well as sleep.
+The Pulmonary and Critical Care training program is a three-year program leading to board eligibility in pulmonary and critical care.
+This very competitive program is under the direction of Steven Strausbaugh, MD.
+The fellowship accepts fellows for the three-year program from outstanding residency programs such as University of Pennsylvania, University of Indiana, Saint Louis University, Loyola University and, of course, Case Western Reserve University.
+The fellowship program includes rotations at UH Cleveland Medical Center as well as the Louis Stokes Cleveland VA Medical Center.
 Trainees have gone on to academic and clinical practice careers.

-Our Sleep Medicine Fellowship is our newest program.
-This program is a 1 year clinical fellowship leading to ACGME board eligibility in Sleep Medicine under the direction of Dr. Kingman Strohl, an internationally known expert in the field.
-This fellowship accepts 4 fellows a year, and has core rotations in four of the largest hospitals and sleep laboratories in the Cleveland area UHCMC, Cleveland VAMC, Rainbow Babies and Children’s Hospital, and MetroHealth Medical Center.
+Our Sleep Medicine Fellowship program is a one-year clinical training program leading to ACGME board eligibility in sleep medicine under the direction of Kingman Strohl, MD, an internationally known expert in the field.
+This fellowship accepts up to four fellows a year, and has core rotations in four of the largest hospitals and sleep laboratories in the Cleveland area UH Cleveland Medical Cener, the Louis Stokes Cleveland VA Medical Center, Rainbow Babies & Children’s Hospital, and MetroHealth Medical Center.